Sian-Lee-SA/Home-Assistant-Switch-Manager/README.md

 The event or MQTT data can also be accessed inside your sequences via the data variable.

+#### button_last_state Variable

+This is a special variable that you can use in your template conditions etc. This is very handy if you want something like where you're holding a button then you're pressing another button which will execute a different action within your sequence.

+When the switch is updated or saved it will reset the states to null.
+But when you execute an action for a button this will be stored as a last state. **Remember that index's start from 0**. so if you want to check the last action from of the first button defined in the blueprint and see if it's last action was the second one then you would do `data.button_last_state[0] == 1` with 1 being the action index of that button.

+You could use a choose sequence action that checks whether any other button is held and handle an action for that.
+Be creative!
+Keep in mind that this is less usefull with press actions etc as they're resetted upon a switch reload/save where as a hold/rotate action is a then and now action.

+Turn on debugging and open your dev console to see the button_last_state variable and it's values

 ## Blueprints

 Blueprints are the heart of this component, once a blueprint is defined for a switch then it can be reused for all switches for that specific service and type.
 All blueprints are yaml defined and needs to be placed inside the `config/blueprints/switch_manager` path eg `config/blueprints/switch_manager/philips-hue-tap.yaml`.
 For a more user friendly experience and for switches with multiple buttons then a png file should be placed with the same name (case sensitive) eg a philips-hue-tap.yaml blueprint image would be `config/blueprints/switch_manager/philips-hue-tap.png`.